 “Protected Health Information” or “PHI” is information that we create or obtain in providing services to you.
 PHI includes, without limitation, information such as the documentation of your symptoms, examination, test results, pharmacy records, diagnoses and care or treatment, information pertaining to your past, present and future care, demographics and billing, insurance and related medical information.

-“Other Personally Identifying Information” is information other than Protected Health Information that individually identifies you or from which your identity may be derived, such as your name, company name, physical address, Internet protocol address, phone number, e-mail address, and other information that would allow someone to identify or contact you
+“Other Personally Identifiable Information” or “PII” is information other than Protected Health Information that individually identifies you or from which your identity may be derived, such as your name, company name, physical address, Internet protocol address, phone number, e-mail address, and other information that would allow someone to identify or contact you

 “User” means a user of this Website.